 Webmail is a cloud-based service provided by certain companies and ISPs.
 These services allow users to access their e-mail over the Internet without the need of software installation, unlike Microsoft Outlook or Thunderbird.
 Webmail is a great solution for those who use multiple devices or are frequently away from their computer.

 What's the difference between an e-mail client and webmail?

 Both perform the same function: they allow the user to send and receive e-mail.
 However, an e-mail client requires the user to install software directly onto their computer; if the software is not installed, e-mail may not be accessed.
 Also, many e-mail clients cost money, but are generally more secure.
 Webmail, on the other hand, is free and completely cloud-based.
-As a result, the user can access their e-mail from any device that is connected to the Internet, and from any location.
+As a result, the user can access their e-mail from any device connected to the Internet, and from any location.

 What are some popular webmail services?

 There are many webmail services (those that are not software-based) available for users today.
 The following list contains some of the most popular free webmail services.